bookshelves-project/bookshelves-front/content/pages/privacy.md

 ---
 title: "Privacy"
 subtitle: ''
-description: 'Bookshelves & privacy'
+description: 'Your privacy & your data'
 ---

 ## Cookies

-Bookshelves does not collect any information about anonymous visitors and no "cookies" are placed on your computer.
+<app-name></app-name> does not collect any information about anonymous visitors and no "cookies" are placed on your computer.
 We ate them for a long time.